Get

 Feline infectious peritonitis (FIP) is a disease caused by a mutation of the FeCv virus.
 Known as the feline coronavirus, FeCv isn’t the same as COVID-19 and isn’t contagious to humans.
 Most of the time, a cat exposed to FeCv will not get sick because only 10% of cases morph into FIP.
 If it does turn into FIP, the prognosis typically isn’t good.

-FIP Causes & Symptoms
+FIP Causes & Signs

 FIP is caused by a mutation of the FeCv virus.
 This genetic change can occur at any time after your cat is exposed to FeCv, even years later.
 Strains of feline coronaviruses will usually live dormant in your cat’s stomach, but for reasons that are still not understood, sometimes it will morph into FIP.

-If your cat is exposed to FeCv, they might have diarrhea and/or mild respiratory symptoms, but most times your cat’s immune system will build antibodies that will make it immune against the virus within 7–10 days after exposure.
+If your cat is exposed to FeCv, they might have diarrhea and/or mild respiratory signs, but most times your cat’s immune system will build antibodies that will make it immune against the virus within 7–10 days after exposure.
 In certain cases, however, your cat’s immune system won’t fight it off correctly and the virus will mutate into FIP at some point in your cat’s life.

-Effusive specific symptoms (more common):
+Effusive specific signs (more common):

 • Diarrhea